 Learn about the natural resources, wildlife, and history of the Regional Parks.
 Take virtual reality tours of selected parks.
 Watch cool videos of storytelling and singing by park naturalists.
 Start learning now!

 The East Bay Regional Park District is a system of beautiful parklands and trails in Alameda and Contra Costa counties to the east of San Francisco.
-The system comprises 121,397 acres in 73 parks, including over 1,250 miles of trails.
+The system comprises nearly 125,000 acres in 73 parks, including over 1,250 miles of trails and 55 miles of shoreline.
 We acquire, manage, and preserve natural and cultural resources for all to enjoy now and into the future.
 Our parks are ideal for healthful recreation and environmental education.
 We invite you to enjoy hiking, biking, picnicking, horseback riding, camping, fishing, boating, golfing, and nature study in our parks.
-General Brochure.
+General Brochure [PDF]

 Annual Community Report

 California Law Governing the District